rtCamp/login-with-google/readme.txt

 == Upgrade Notice ==

+= 1.4.1 =
+Fix: Resolved the issue of redirect_to parameters not working with the shortcode.

 = 1.4.0 =
 Update: Migrated One Tap Login to use FedCM.
 Update: After a successful login or logout, users are now redirected to the page they originally intended to access.